stejat98/UKB_COVID_XWAS/README.md

 A. Set directory paths
    * Set the working directory to a path that you specify (as to where the input data is stored and data saved to)
-   * For example, we would run the commpand "Rscript xxxx.R user_specified_path"
+   * For example, we would run the command "Rscript xxxx.R user_specified_path" (xxxx and user_specified_path are placeholders)

 B. Run `ProcessingData` scripts (gather and process input data)